+where Rε is a random normal deviate with variance Rσ2 and Rσ2/2 is the bias correction to ensure that on average, recruitment deviations have a mean of 1.

-where R0 is unfished recruitment, h is the steepness parameter (fraction of unfished recruitment at 1/5 unfished spawning stock biomass) and spawning stock biomass is calculated from moved stock numbers in the subyear prior to spawning subyear ms, in spawning area rs, weight of individuals at age w, and the fraction of individuals mature at age mat:
+Under projections the operating models use various approaches for modelling recruitment including Beverton-Holt and ‘hockey stick’ forms that predict recruitment from spawning biomass.
+Spawning stock biomass is calculated from moved stock numbers in the previous year, and subyear prior to spawning subyear ms, weight of individuals at age w, and the fraction of individuals mature at age mat: